 |Area of Practice||Palliative Medicine|

-After completing his specialist training in 2002 he took up a research post, jointly held at the Royal Marsden and the Royal Brompton Hospitals in Fulham.
+After completing his specialist training in 2002 he took up a research post, jointly held at the Royal Marsden and the Royal Brompton hospitals in Fulham.
 There he studied the influence of genes on morphine metabolism, working in the genetics laboratory of the Interstitial Lung Disease Unit, part of the National Heart and Lung Institute.
-He completed writing his thesis in 2008 and was awarded an MD for this work by the University of London in 2009.
+He completed his thesis in 2008 and was awarded an MD by the University of London in 2009.

-In September 2004 he was appointed as the consultant for the Maidstone and Tunbridge Wells NHS Trust, where he now works as the medical lead for the hospital palliative care team.
+In September 2004 he was appointed as a consultant at Maidstone and Tunbridge Wells NHS Trust, where he is the medical lead for the palliative care team.
 He has a particular interest in the challenges of pain control and retains an interest in research.